mieweb/docs/content/functions/system-administration/asset-management/add-inventory-tab.md

 ![](../add-inventory-tab.assets/38b86d015aab3d7667c9ef3390244975.png)

-## To add inventory quantity and detail information to be tied to your inventory master item, fill out the fields in this **_Add Inventory_** screen.
+To add inventory quantity and detailed information to be tied to your inventory master item, fill out the fields in this *Add Inventory* screen.

 {{% tip %}}
 Use your tab key to advance to each field.